k98kurz/sqloquent/dox.md

 ### `SqlQueryBuilder`

 Main query builder class.
-Extend with child class to bind to a specific database, c.f.
-SqliteQueryBuilder.
+Extend with child class to bind to a specific database by supplying the context_manager param to a call to super().__init__().
+Default binding is to sqlite3.

 #### Annotations

-- model: Type[SqlModel]
+- model: Type[ModelProtocol]
 - context_manager: Type[DBContextProtocol]
 - connection_info: str
 - clauses: list